arnokoehler/io-technology-techhub/data/blog/google-days/io-digitals-java-team-adventure-in-container-orchestration.md

 1. **Docker Desktop with Kubernetes**: Most of our team opted for this method, enabling the Kubernetes feature in Docker Desktop.
 This approach doesn't require a VM, resulting in less overhead and a smoother experience for many developers.
 2. **Minikube**: A couple of team members chose Minikube, finding it relatively easy to set up.
 Minikube creates a VM to run a single-node Kubernetes cluster, which also works well with kubectl (the Kubernetes command-line tool).

+To enable Kubernetes in Docker Desktop, just go to settings and enable Kubernetes in the Kubernetes tab, you will have to restart Docker Desktop after that.

 When you did this make sure to have kubectl installed and configured.
 For the Mac users that is as easy as: